 - When Draco Malfoy goes to the Room of Requirement for the final time, you can clearly see the harp that put Fluffy to sleep and the king from the game of chess that were in the first movie.

-- The second film to NOT open with a Harry-centric event.
+- This is the second film to not open with a Harry-centric event.
 Harry Potter and the Goblet of Fire opened with a scene from a chapter of Book 4, “The Riddle House.”
 Harry Potter and the Half-Blood Prince opens with an event that is mentioned in the first chapter of Book 6, “The Other Minister,” where the Death Eaters collapse a bridge in London.
 (Although the first images in this film are of Harry and Dumbledore at the Ministry of Magic after the battle with Voldemort in the fifth film, the first legitimate and complete scene is the Death Eater attack.)